History of transportation in New York City: 21st century

 There have also been efforts to rebuild and improve commuter rail.
-The Moynihan Station project would expand Penn Station into the James Farley Post Office building across the street.
-The first phase, consisting of the west end concourse, opened in June 2017, while ground for the second phase was broken in August 2017.
-The East Side Access project will route some Long Island Rail Road trains to Grand Central Terminal instead of Penn Station, with completion scheduled for 2023.
+The Moynihan Station project would expand Penn Station into the James Farley Post Office building across the street; the first phase, consisting of the west end concourse, opened in June 2017.
+Ground for the second phase was broken in August 2017, and Moynihan Train Hall opened in January 2021.
+East Side Access project, opened in January 2023, routes some Long Island Rail Road trains to Grand Central Madison instead of Penn Station.
 The Gateway Project, set for completion by 2026, will add a second pair of railroad tracks under the Hudson River, connecting an expanded Penn Station to NJ Transit and Amtrak lines.
 This project is a successor to a similar one called Access to the Region's Core, which was canceled in October 2010 by New Jersey Governor Chris Christie.
 One unfulfilled proposal was the Lower Manhattan–Jamaica/JFK Transportation Project, which would have created a new LIRR line from John F. Kennedy International Airport to Lower Manhattan by way of Jamaica Station, but was halted indefinitely in 2008.